ktsr42/qtb/doc/qtb.md

-A unit test is a program that executes a defined component (a function or class method) of a project's body of code and determines if the output of the component is consistent with the behaviour expected from that component for the inputs provided by the unit test.
+A unit test is a program that executes a defined component (a function or class method) of a project's body of code and determines if the output of the component is consistent with the behavior expected from that component for the inputs provided by the unit test.
 Usually any function of the final deliverable will be covered by a number of unit tests.